jkallini/jkallini.github.io/_pages/about.md

 as a teaching assistant for his Machine Translation class and won the Outstanding Teaching Award for my work.

-In my free time, I enjoy acrylic painting! 🎨
+In my free time, I enjoy [acrylic painting](https://juliekallini.com/painting/)! 🎨

-I'm always happy to collaborate or just chat about NLP and linguistics! \\
-You can reach me at **juliekallini :at: gmail :dot: com**.